-Payment Cap: \$1,500 (may include one or more benefits)
+Payment Cap: \$1,500 or \$2,500 (may include one or more benefits)

 Frequency: One PRC payment per twelve-month period, generally.
-Applicants receiving Emergency Assistance for temporary housing may make a second application for rent/mortgage payments within the twelve-month period provided that the sum total received does not exceed \$1,500
+Applicants receiving Emergency Assistance for temporary housing may make a second application for rent/mortgage payments within the twelve-month period provided that the sum total received does not exceed \$1,500 or \$2,500 the household.

-AG: Families with minor children or pregnant women, includes all individuals living in the household
+AG: Families with minor children or pregnant women, and non-custodial parents.
+Includes all individuals living in

-FPG Standard: 165% TANF Purpose: 1, 2
+FPG Standard: 465175% TANF Purpose: 1, 2